Skip to main content

 5. Rasmalai

-Another Bengali masterpiece, Rasmalai is very similar to its cousin the Rasgulla above.
-But this time, instead of being put in sugar syrup, the legendary cheese dumplings are soaked in thickened sweetened milk flavoured with cardamom and saffron, and usually garnished with nuts.
+Another Bengali masterpiece, rasmalai is very similar to its cousin, the rasgulla.
+But this time, instead of being put in sugar syrup, the legendary cheese patties are soaked in thickened sweetened milk flavoured with cardamom and saffron, and usually garnished with nuts.

 IMAGE: UNSPLASH